mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 everybody at least be able to do a few things and let's have people really comfortable sharing their skills as well.
-Cause I think that comes back a bit to the pair programming and the multidisciplinary teams that maybe I'm pretty sure.
-Pretty bad at front end, but I know just enough front end that if I'm collaborating with a front end developer, I can bring my something else.
-And we're still going to do a better job than if that front end developer was on their own.
+Cause I think that comes back a bit to the pair programming and the multidisciplinary teams that maybe I'm pretty, pretty bad at front-end, but I know just enough front-end that if I'm collaborating with a front-end developer, I can bring my something else.
+And we're still going to do a better job than if that front-end developer was on their own.
-And we're going to do a way better job than if I was trying to be a front end developer on my own.
+And we're going to do a way better job than if I was trying to be a front-end developer on my own.
 And so then you get these sort of complimentary skills in, in the pairs.
-[00:21:37]
+[00:22:01]
 **Michaela:**  I think we are coming back again to the teams as well, or to the concept of a team.
 And that people are really strong as a team.
 Maybe they are.
-And there was like, I did an interview with it, very senior engineer.
-And what he said is like, , if you want to go fast, go alone.
+And there was like, I did an interview with a very senior engineer.
+And what he said is like, if you want to go fast, go alone.
 But if you want to go far, go with the team or with people.
 Right.
 And so this was indeed in one of the interviews about productivity and happiness and so on.
-And I think.
-I was also talking to Alex from FedEx and she was on my podcast.
+And I think, I was also talking to Alex from FedEx and she was on my podcast.
-He's a testing expert.
+She's a testing expert.
 And she was also talking about these teams where you have like a person that has a strong expertise, but then this expertise somehow overlaps.
 Right?
 So you want to expand your expertise to other roles.
-Let's say you are a testing expert, but then you want also to understand development a little bit, then you want to understand maybe dev ops a little bit.
+Let's say you are a testing expert, but then you want also to understand development a little bit, then you want to understand maybe DevOps a little bit.
 Right?
 And so you're having this.
 These shapes that are overlapping.
 And then in the same team, you have a person that is very similar to what you said, right?